StamusNetworks/suricata-4-analysts/source/suricata-as-ids.rst

    http.host; content:"suricata.io"; \
    sid:1; rev;1)

-Here Suricata will generate an alert when there is a flow where HTTP application layer has been identified and when the HTTP host in the request contains ``suricata.io``.
+Here, Suricata will generate an alert when there is a flow where the HTTP application layer has been identified and when the HTTP host in the request contains ``suricata.io``.

 ``msg`` is the text that will be used as message in the alert event.

 The ``sid`` keyword is the identifier of the signature (must be unique in the ruleset) and ``rev`` is the version of the signature.

-Let's take a more complete example where we want the flow to be from the internal network (identified by the variable $HOME_NET) to the outside world (identified by the variable $EXTERNAL_NET) and with destination port ``8080``:
+Let's take a more complete example where we want the flow to be from the internal network (identified by the variable '$HOME_NET') to the outside world (identified by the variable '$EXTERNAL_NET') and with destination port ``8080``:

 .. code-block::